 The most important sight of Krujë is the citadel; this fortress dates back to the 5th or 6th century.
 Within walking distance of the citadel are the Turkish baths, a church and rows of medieval houses.
-(Overnight Tirana) BLD
+Lunch will be served at a local restaurant.
+Here we meet 'Meti', a member of the Krujë folkloric group, who will play some traditional instruments for us.